equill/syscat_scripts/README.md

 # Setup

-These scripts are in the `scripts` subdirectory.
+These scripts are in the `setup` subdirectory.
 Yes, this thing's full of surprises.

 `./create_schema.py` will install the default schema, which you can then customise to your needs.